Romney's hedge-fund backers plan to party on election night

 PAULSON

-But not all of Romney's most loyal backers in the hedge fund world are travelling to Beantown.
+But not all of Romney's most loyal backers in the hedge fund world are traveling to Beantown.

 A Republican political adviser said less prominent Wall Street fundraisers for Romney will be gathering at Brinkley's Station, a bar and restaurant on Manhattan's Upper East Side.
 It is unclear who will be attending that event, or what will be on the menu, but Brinkley's features a $23.75 lobster club sandwich and $12 Bloody Marys.